frankburgs/main/notes/notes_network.md

 - A device that accesses the server is known as a client.
 - A node that accesses the server to get on the network is known as a client.
 - All devices that can send, receive, & create info on a network are nodes.
+# FTP (File Transfer Protocol)
+- tcp/20 active mode data, tcp/21 control
+- Authenticates with username & password, some systems use generic logins.
+-

 # Connection types
-- Hybrid Fiber Coaial (HFC) : Broadband network architecture.
+- Hybrid Fiber Coaxial (HFC) : Broadband network architecture.
 - Fiber to the curb (FTTC) : HFC network where fiber runs last mile to home then network switches back to coax.
 - Splitter in street cabinet has Optical Line Terminal (OLT)
 - Building is connected to Optical Network Terminal (ONT), optical signals converted to electrical then connect to router through ethernet patch chord.